moven0831/crescent-rs256-sd-example-app/sample/README.md

 ## Credential issuance

-The following diagram illustrates the credential issuance sequence.
+The following diagram illustrates the JWT credential issuance sequence; mDLs must be imported manually in the Browser Extension, from which point interactions with the Setup Service and Client Helper are the same.

 ```mermaid
 sequenceDiagram